 The Early Years

-Open enrollment for the Roots and Shoots program begins Monday, May 20th.
-Classes fill quickly so call to inquire about availability.
-You may also Click here to download the 2013-14 Roots and Shoots class schedule and sign up form.
+Open enrollment for the fall 2016 Roots and Shoots program has begun.
+Contact Donna Stusser, at 707-575-7194 ext.
+129, to discuss class availability.
+Click here to download the 2016-17 Roots and Shoots class schedule and sign-up form.

 The first three years of a child's life are full of a phenomenal amount of growth and learning.
 Roots and Shoots classes offer support and guidance for families as they begin to establish routines that encourage the healthy development of the growing child.
 These classes provide a place, week after week, for children to enrich their world beyond their family circle.

 Each Class, Infants through Blossoms, offers an open time for the child to explore free play.
 The toys and equipment are carefully chosen to encourage healthy movement and imagination.
 Children have the opportunity to grow their capacities as they explore new movements and practice old ones, such as climbing over a bridge, changing a doll's clothes or pouring water from a watering can.

 Traditional nursery rhymes, simple finger games and seasonal songs are shared throughout the morning.
 Circle time encourages adults and children to laugh and cuddle, to be silly, as well as sincere.
 Songs aid the children in making transitions from one activity to another.

 Through the adults' quiet observation- both guided and spontaneous- of the children as they explore their surroundings, parents deepen their own intuitive knowledge and discover new ways of seeing the children.